Spaces of smooth embeddings and configuration categories: Introduction

-We also include three appendices.
+We also include four appendices.
 Appendix A collects a few known results about derived mapping spaces and homotopy Kan extensions which are used throughout the text.
 Appendix B contains new results.
 Namely, we provide a simplicial model structure on simplicial spaces over a fixed simplicial space which models fiberwise complete Segal spaces; the key result is the identification of the fibrations between Segal spaces (not necessarily complete) in Rezk's model structure for complete Segal spaces.
-In Appendix C, we include proofs for some postponed technical lemmas.
+Appendix C collects some results which are useful in the computation of derived mapping spaces.
+In Appendix D, we include proofs for some postponed technical lemmas.